ethereum/consensus-specs/specs/phase0/validator.md

 #### Broadcast aggregate

-If the validator is selected to aggregate (`is_aggregator`), then they broadcast their best aggregate to the global aggregate channel (`beacon_aggregate_and_proof`) two-thirds of the way through the `slot`-that is, `SECONDS_PER_SLOT * 2 / 3` seconds after the start of `slot`.
+If the validator is selected to aggregate (`is_aggregator`), then they broadcast their best aggregate as a `SignedAggregateAndProof` to the global aggregate channel (`beacon_aggregate_and_proof`) two-thirds of the way through the `slot`-that is, `SECONDS_PER_SLOT * 2 / 3` seconds after the start of `slot`.

-Aggregate attestations are broadcast as `AggregateAndProof` objects to prove to the gossip channel that the validator has been selected as an aggregator.
+Selection proofs are provided in `AggregateAndProof` to prove to the gossip channel that the validator has been selected as an aggregator.

+`AggregateAndProof` messages are signed and broadcast inside of `SignedAggregateAndProof` objects to prevent a class of DoS attacks and message forgeries.

 ##### `AggregateAndProof`